How to Support Your Student

 We recommend that students pack light since they will be carrying their own bags.
 The general rule of thumb is to pack what you think you will need, let it sit, and then remove half.

 If you're traveling internationally, nearly everything available here can also be purchased overseas.
 We recommend purchasing or renting linens overseas (if not included in your housing), so as not to use up space in luggage and also because the sizes of beds overseas may be different from the standard U.S. size.
 Toiletries are available all over the world.
-Consider buying substitutes for U.S. brands after arrival.
+Consider buying substitutes for U.S. brands after arrival and only bringing items you really can't do without.
 Even if available overseas, U.S. brands can be very expensive.

 We do not recommend shipping boxes overseas because oftentimes it will cost more than bringing extra luggage due to the customs fees that are assessed on boxes entering the host country.